oschulz/swmod/README.md

     # swmod load mysoftware@1.2.3

-if you are using versions and want to load a specific one.
+if you want to load a specific one.
 Otherwise swmod will try to guess which version is the current one.
 For numerical versions, it is legal to specify only a part of the version number:

     # swmod load mysoftware@1.2